BallAerospace/COSMOS/_docs/system_class.md

   class TestInterface < Interface
     def connect
       super()
-      @target_name = @target_names[0]
-      @configure = System.commands.packet(@target_name, 'CONFIGURE')
+      @configure = System.commands.packet(@target_names[0], 'CONFIGURE')
     end
   end
 end
 ```

 In this example, we inherit from the COSMOS TcpipClientInterface.
-In the connect method we store the first target name from the @target_names array which is populated by the COSMOS Server when the interface is created.
+We grab a handle to the 'CONFIGURE' packet by using the @target_names array.
+This array is populated by the COSMOS Server when the target is assigned.
 This allows you to dynamically get your target name since targets can be renamed by the server.
-We then grab a handle to the 'CONFIGURE' packet.

 In the interface's write method we can check for the previously saved packet.